Atharva-Chandak/orca_web_template/README.md

 2] Add any data files(Lecture slides, notes, assignments ) in the respective directories in 'assets' directory.
 If images are needed, add them directly to assets directory.
 Resources must be explicitly named with complete file extensions(.pdf, etc).

 3] Set up header & footer: In the '_data' folder, go to the 'includes' subfolder's 'header.yml' file and make the tabs you want in the existing format.
+Similarly customize your footer as per your wish.

 4] Now, write the required contents in all of the files of '_data' directory.
 Do not change the keys/file names.
 If you have to change the keys, make changes in all the files/locations(.html files) where it is being used/mentioned directly as a key.
 Use basic html tags such as 'p', 'br','a', etc explicitly to the .yml files for their corresponing roles.<br>